alokode/SwiftCodingTests/README.md

 # SwiftCodingTests

-This is a repository for keeping the solutions for the Swift Coding tests questions which I have faced while attending interviews.
+<h2>This is a repository for keeping the solutions for the Swift Coding tests questions which I have faced while attending interviews.<h2>